cymplecy/python-gpioone/CONTRIBUTING.md

 If a proposed change added an advanced feature but made basic usage more complex, it is unlikely to be added.

+Unlike gpiozero, if a feature is considered as giving too much hand-holding, it will be withdrawn :)

 ## Suggestions

 Please make suggestions by opening an